microsoft/AI-Robot-Challenge-Lab/README.md

 ### Test the show statistics

-1. Navigate to `lab-materials` in a Terminal window.
+1. Return to your bot Terminal window.
 1. Run the following command: `python3.6 talk-to-my-robot.py`.
 1. Go back to the **Bot Framework Emulator** app.
 1. Click **Start Over** to start a new conversation.
 1. **Type** `show stats` and press enter.
 1. Wait a few seconds and wait for a response from your bot, it will display the stats in the emulator.
+1. Go back to your bot Terminal window and stop the process with **CTRL+C**.

 ## Lab Part 3: Making your robot intelligent with Microsoft AI